pammacdotnet/TypstPaper/paper.typ

     image("ieee.jpg", width: image-width), image("mdpi.jpg", width: image-width),
   ),
 ) <fig:papers>

-= Adoption of Typst <sec:adoption>

-Typst has garnered significant interest since its public beta launch and the open-sourcing of its compiler in March 2023.
-The platform's user-friendly syntax and modern features have attracted a growing community, with its GitHub repository amassing over 45,000 stars, indicating strong developer engagement.
-Typst's open-source nature and active development suggest a promising future as it continues to evolve and address the needs of its users.

-During the period 2020--2025, Typst evolved from a niche LaTeX alternative into a growing document-formatting tool.
-Early development (2020--2022) focused on core features like a Rust-based compiler, attracting tech-savvy users.
-By 2023, public beta releases and improved documentation spurred initial growth, though gaps like CJK support persisted.
-In 2024, corporate adoption (e.g., in banking software) and features like CeTZ for graphics expanded its reach.
-Projections for 2025 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., Tinymist) aim to solidify its position#footnote[https://github.com/qjcg/awesome-typst] against LaTeX.
-The Typst community is also providing template for the most reputed journals (@fig:papers).

-// Certainly, as with every new disruptive technology and, as also happened with TeX @Knuth89 during the '80s, Typst still needs to mature and expand over the years.

-// #figure(
-//   image("universe4.jpg"),
-//   placement: none,
-//   caption: [A screenshot of the Typst Universe website],
-// ) <fig:universe>

-Finally, although not its intention, the online service typst.app can also be used as a scientific preprint dissemination platform.
-Scientific preprint repositories like arXiv#footnote[https://arxiv.org] and HAL#footnote[https://hal.science] play a crucial role in the rapid publication of research findings across various academic disciplines @Chaleplioglou23.
-These platforms allow researchers to share their work publicly before it undergoes formal peer review, enabling immediate access to new ideas and results.

 = Typst Universe <sec:universe>
 Typst Universe#footnote[http://typst.app/universe] is an online platform that offers a curated collection of templates and packages designed to automate Typst documents.
 Users can find resources ranging from thesis templates to visualization tools, all aimed at simplifying the document creation process.
 The platform allows users to search, browse categories, and submit their own contributions, fostering a collaborative environment.
 Some of the packages present in this site are briefly described in @tab:packages.